timm/misc/py/names.md

 dl is the answer, what was the question. here, we hae a very clear gal: support agent wondering around the world learning from old, deciding where to look next, revising old opionions. which part of that is DL ? jsut te first third? we just dont know

+## "But this isn't reallt the SE for AI"

+reply1: ai is what doesnt wor. ntelligence not defined

+reply2: orthogal to commerial inteest in big data, deep learning. for advocates of those approaches we ask "if deep learning is the answer what was the question". here we offer a rnage of services and when certain other areas can address hese services then we are in a combabtive situation. unti then there is nothignt o discuss since our ntentions are so different.

+reply3: many other exciting books offering core principles for AI. our personnely fav on sorvig's paradigms of AI.

 ## Notation

 Functions are upper case letters.

 - a,b,c = throw away local vars